alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-write anything within people with it with impunity and not worry about the reputational cost and this is wrong in both directions first of all it's perfectly possible to have very friendly anonymous discussion this is just one example of the thread and people are
+write anything within people with it with impunity and not worry about the reputational cost and this is wrong in both directions

+{% slide assume_worst_intent 26 %}

+first of all it's
+perfectly possible to have very friendly anonymous discussion this is just one example of the thread and people are